Kanwar Pal Singh Gill: 2005–2009

 In March 2008, India's hockey team failed to qualify for the Olympics for the first time since the team's debut in 1928.

-Narender Batra, one of 11 IHF vice presidents, on resigning his position over the failure to qualify, accused Gill of "autocratic functioning", and called on the entire IHF staff to step down.
-Gill responded that the critics were "professional mourners" who were proud to "run down the establishment", and stated "I will respond to these things at a later stage.
-We do not have an instant coffee machine that you can get results instantly."
+Narender Batra, one of 11 IHF vice-presidents, on resigning his position over the failure to qualify, accused Gill of "autocratic functioning", and called on the entire IHF staff to step down.
+Gill responded that the critics were professional mourners who were proud to run down the establishment, and stated he would respond to these things at a later stage.
+They did not have an instant coffee machine that they can get results instantly.

 Alok Sinha, writing for India Times, noted that the top two executives, Gill and the Secretary-General, did not even talk to one another.

 There were rumours that the secretary general of the IHF, leader of the anti-Gill faction, would also resign.

-Less than a month after the qualification failure, in April 2008, Aaj Tak Television reported that it had caught the Secretary-General of the IHF taking a bribe on camera to choose a player in a "sting".
+Less than a month after the qualification failure, in April 2008, Aaj Tak Television reported that it had caught the Secretary-General of the IHF taking a bribe on camera to choose a player in a sting.
 There were renewed calls for Gill to resign.

 After the allegations of corruption, the Indian Olympic Association (IOA) suspended the IHF indefinitely on 28 April 2008.
-IOA president Suresh Kalmadi said in a press conference that "We have great respect for K P S Gill and it is not personal."
+IOA president Suresh Kalmadi said in a press conference, "We have great respect for KPS Gill and it is not personal."

 As of September 2009, Gill remained president of the Institute for Conflict Management.
 As of July 2009, he was also winding up the affairs of the suspended Indian Hockey Federation as it merged with its replacement, Hockey India.

-Controversies
+Criminal conviction

-An Indian Administrative Service (IAS) female officer named Rupan Deol Bajaj filed a complaint against Gill for, in 1988, "patting" her "posterior" at a party where he was alleged to be drunk.
+A female Indian Administrative Service (IAS) officer named Rupan Deol Bajaj filed a complaint against Gill in 1988 for "patting" her "posterior" at a party where he was alleged to be drunk.
 In August 1996, he was convicted under Section 354 (outraging the modesty of a woman) and Section 509 (word, gesture or act intended to insult a lady), generally summarised as sexual harassment.

 Gill was sentenced to pay a fine of ₹2,00,000 and to suffer three months rigorous imprisonment, followed by two months' ordinary imprisonment, and finally to serve three years of probation.

 After final appeals before the Supreme Court in July 2005, the conviction was upheld but the jail sentences were reduced to probation.
 The victim had declined to accept the monetary compensation, and the court ordered that it be donated to women's organisations.

 Opinion and activism

 Gill was an outspoken critic of the Indian Government's handling of national security issues.
-He blamed it for "soft nature and under-preparedness", and argued that policy was formed without input from anti-terrorism experts, and that the country lacked a national security policy.
+He blamed it for soft nature and under-preparedness, and argued that policy was formed without input from anti-terrorism experts, and that the country lacked a national security policy.